 - Speech or language assistance devices, except as specifically listed;

+- Wigs;

 - Adult eyewear;

 - Video-assisted visual aids for diabetics;

 - Generators;

 - Any other equipment not primarily medical in nature; or

 - Backup or alternate equipment.

-Asthma inhalers and inhaler spacers are covered under the Prescription Drug Benefit.
+Asthma inhalers and inhaler spacers are covered under the Prescription Drug Benefits Rider, if your Employer selected it as an optional Benefit.